fieldtrip/website/reference/configuration_index.md

 'no' or 'yes', computes the first order derivative of the data (default = 'no')

 ** cfg.design ** - [ft_freqstatistics](/reference/ft_freqstatistics)
-Nxnumobservations: design matrix (for examples/advice, please see the Fieldtrip wiki, especially cluster-permutation tutorial and the 'walkthrough' design-matrix section)
+Nxnumobservations: design matrix (for examples/advice, please see the FieldTrip wiki, especially cluster-permutation tutorial and the 'walkthrough' design-matrix section)

 ** cfg.detrend ** - [ft_resampledata](/reference/ft_resampledata)
 'no' or 'yes', detrend the data prior to resampling (no default specified, see below)